Hodosan Shrine

 Hodosan Ropeway

-This is a ropeway installed at an altitude of 497 meters in Mt.
-Hodōsan, connecting a total length of 832 meters from Sanroku Station to Sanchō Station in 5 minutes.
-The two gondolas go back and forth between Sanchō Station and Sanroku Station in reverse and are operated under a four-line crossing system.
-Further, the gondolas’ names: “The Bambi” and “The Monkey I” both originate from the popular Japanese macaque and deer at the small zoo of Mt.
+This ropeway was installed on Mt.
+Hodōsan at an altitude of 497 meters, connecting the 832 meter distance from Sanroku Station to Sanchō Station in 5 minutes.
+The two gondolas go back and forth between Sanroku and Sanchō Stations operating under a four-line crossing system.
+The gondolas’ names, “The Bambi” and “The Monkey I,” both originate from the popular Japanese macaque and deer that inhabit the small zoo on Mt.
 Hodōsan.

 Nagatoro Sakura (Kita-zakura Street and the Sakura Passage)